ChristoffBo/CasaOS-AppStore/Apps/Zerotier-ZTNET/README.md

-# Altus
+# ZTNET

-An Electron-based WhatsApp client with themes and multiple account support.
+Zerotier controller with Gui.

 ---